SNAPSHOT-Russia's war on Ukraine latest: Moscow marks Victory Day with new attacks on Ukraine | Law-Order

 * Russia's defence ministry said its forces carried out missile strikes at targets across Ukraine overnight, disrupting Kyiv's supplies of ammunition to the front line and troop movements. * Ukraine said its air defences shot down 23 of 25 missiles, fired chiefly at Kyiv, and there were no reported casualties.
 It was the second night in a row of major Russian air strikes and fifth so far this month.

-* The United Nations said inspections resumed on Tuesday of outbound vessels under a deal allowing the safe Black Sea export of Ukraine grain, which Moscow has threatened to quit on May 18 over obstacles to its own grain and fertilizer exports. * A high-level four-way meeting on the grain deal will take place in Istanbul on May 10-11, the state-owned RIA news agency quoted Russian Deputy Foreign Minister Sergei Vershinin as saying.
+GRAIN * The United Nations said inspections resumed on Tuesday of outbound vessels under a deal allowing the safe Black Sea export of Ukraine grain, which Moscow has threatened to quit on May 18 over obstacles to its own grain and fertilizer exports.

 INTERNATIONAL * Chinese Foreign Minister Qin Gang said Beijing would maintain lines of communication with all parties to the war in Ukraine, including Germany, in seeking a ceasefire.